onlyhavecans/squirrels.wtf/content/uses.md

 - **Kindle Paperwhite Signature**: I miss the Oasis but the new Paperwhite Signature is _so blazing fast_.
 I read a lot, like ~100 books a year, so having a fast light e-reader and access to so many books is a solid tradeoff.
 - **Aiko Edition [Yoyogi Messenger](https://chromeindustries.com/products/yoyogi-messenger)**: Chrome Industries made a huge purse.
 The Aiko edition spray paint and bunny theme makes me smile every time I look at it.
 - **Steelcase Gesture Office Chair**: When work and play is both computer based, having a comfortable adjustable and ergonomic chair is a must for our health.
+- **HiBy Digital M300 Digital Audio Player**: I've gone back to listening to podcasts and music on a dedicated music device and it's been great.
+The screen is a bit small for my fingers so my next one will be even more focused on physical controls
 - **Shure SE215 Pro Wired Earbuds**: I went back to wired and have been so happy for it.
 - **Bandcamp**: I don't run Bandcamp or anything, but I buy the majority of my music through it, and it's just a delightful experience for fans of music.